-When a student approaches me in the middle of class and says my glue doesn’t work here is what I DON’T DO.
-I don’t try to unclog it.
-It’s maddening for me to sit there with 5 others kids who need my help and try to stick a little paper clip into a glue bottle.
-If it seems to be a quick fix, I’ll do it on the spot.
-Otherwise, I will just set it on the counter and deal with it later.
-I simply give the kid a new glue bottle or an extra from the table that is working.
-Easy!
+When a student approaches me in the middle of class to tell me their glue doesn’t work, I never try and unclog it on the spot.
+It’s maddening to sit there with 5 others kids who need my help and try to stick a little paper clip into a glue bottle.
+For this reason, I have a few backup glue bottles.
+I simply give the kid a new bottle and set the clogged bottle on the counter to deal with later.

-I’m pretty sure I don’t even need to prompt you to share your own Drippy Dilemmas and Sticky Solutions(am I almost too much for you in this one?
-I thought so!)
-Tell me about glue and link up any blog posts you have done about the topic, too, in the comments section below.
+I’m pretty sure I don’t even need to prompt you to share your drippy dilemmas and sticky solutions.
+Tell me about glue and link up any blog posts you have done on the topic, too, in the comments section below.